 Morkie Dog Appearance

-All Morkies have one thing in common; they are absolutely cute!
+All Morkies have one thing in common; they are cute!
 One look at the little fellow and he has your heart melting and yearning to adopt him.
 Morkies spot a long-stranded furry coat whose color will depend on which parent they take after the most.

 If he takes after the Yorkie, then he is likely to have shades of brown, black, or tan.
 On the other hand, a Morkie pup that has stronger Maltese genes will be white or cream.